Written by: Genevieve R. Moore PhD

 There is no known cure for endometriosis.
 Treatment focuses on symptom management while trying to prevent the endometriosis from spreading.
 Doctors typically suggest one or more of the following three treatment options:

 - Hormones — Another popular prescription is for hormone therapy, which is thought to alleviate symptoms by reducing the strength and/or quantity of menstrual cycles.
-However, some women respond poorly to hormone therapy.
+However, some patients respond poorly to hormone therapy.

 What Causes Endometriosis?